reinaythuang17/YuTingHuang-github.io/_pages/cv.md

 Presentations
 ======
-* 2025
-  **ASHEcon(American Society of Health Economists)**
+* ASHEcon(American Society of Health Economists), 2025
-  "Public Reimbursement Mandates and Healthcare Supply: Evidence from Nurse Midwives"
+  * Public Reimbursement Mandates and Healthcare Supply: Evidence from Nurse Midwives
   (with Lauren Hoehn-Velasco and Olanrewaju Yusuff)